btrettel/flt/to-do.md

 Priorities:

 - ga.f90:
-    - deb_efficient_2000 p.
-317: > If no feasible solution exists in a population, $f_max$ is set to zero.
-        - Set to zero by default but have ability to override with `config%f_infeasible`
     - Make infeasible individuals have their fitness recalculated based on the current population to avoid issues from the fitness depending on the population.
     - `config%openmp` to enable parallel `evaluate`
     - `write_restart_file` and `read_restart_file`